 Charcoal and Firewood Trading License in Dubai

 Dubai's position as a global trading hub makes it one of the most attractive destinations for commodity traders seeking access to high-growth markets across the Middle East, Africa, and South Asia.
 Among the many trading activities available to entrepreneurs and established businesses, charcoal and firewood trading represents a steady, demand-driven opportunity with strong re-export potential.
-Whether you are supplying restaurants, hotels, or industrial end-users, obtaining the right licence is the essential first step.
+Whether you are supplying restaurants, hotels, or industrial end-users, obtaining the right license is the essential first step.

 This guide covers everything you need to know about setting up a charcoal and firewood trading business under Activity Code 4773.79 at Dubai South Business Hub Free Zone, including costs, compliance requirements, and why Dubai is particularly well-positioned for this trade.